Introduction

 CSC #13: Network Monitoring and Defense

-Axis devices with Axis Edge Vault support the new network standard IEEE 802.1AR, which allows for automated and secure onboarding of Axis devices into the network via the Axis device ID, a globally unique certificate installed in the device during production.
-For more information, see the Cybersecurity features in Axis products white paper.
+Axis devices with Axis Edge Vault support the network standard IEEE 802.1AR.
+This allows for automated and secure onboarding of Axis devices into the network through Axis device ID, a unique certificate installed in the device during production.
+For an example of secure device onboarding, please read more in Secure integration of Axis devices into Aruba networks.

 SNMP monitoring